finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

 # **get_instrument_relationships**
 > ResourceListOfRelationship get_instrument_relationships(identifier_type, identifier, effective_at=effective_at, as_at=as_at, filter=filter, identifier_types=identifier_types, scope=scope)

-[EXPERIMENTAL] GetInstrumentRelationships: Get Instrument relationships
+[EARLY ACCESS] GetInstrumentRelationships: Get Instrument relationships

 Get relationships for a particular Instrument.